chromatone/shop/src/cart/index.md

 ---
 title: Cart
-description: We process orders in 2 business days (often much sooner).
-We will notify you when it's shipped.
+description: Normally we send orders worldwide in 2 business days.
+We will notify you when the parcel goes out for shipping.
 ---

 <ShopCart />